Gift Guide for Kids 2018

 I know it is early, but I am starting to think about my Christmas shopping.
 In the past, I have made pretty extensive gift idea lists of things my kids love or have loved.
 I didn’t have time to make that kind of list this year, but you can definitely check out past lists for so many more ideas divided by category.
 A lot of the ideas from previous years we still use often.
 I also have some ideas for non-toy gift ideas, as well as some Personalised Get Well Soon Gifts ideas.

-All of that being said, my kids have really been loving some things around here lately and I thought I would share just a short list of what we have been loving and what my kids are getting for Christmas this year.
+All of that being said, my kids have really been loving some things around here lately and I thought I would share just a short list of what we have been loving and what my kids are getting for Christmas this year, which include even electronics and music instruments as this guitar for 2 years old so a little kid can learn to play an instrument too!

 We bought this game at the beach this summer and have played it constantly since then.
 The goal of the game is to get rid of all your picture cards by being the first person to put it on top of the description card in the middle of the table.